 - Investing

-I understand this is so much to process, and you do not have to do all of them.
+I understand this is so much to process; you do not have to do all of them.
 As I said, many will not apply to you, or you might have something unique.

 You can also just use the basics and lump all items needed into those categories, but this will help you come up with a decent list of all the things you spend money on so you know how much to put in that specific general category.

 Living with a budget means living with intention.
-Putting yourself in the driver’s seat and anticipating all the needs and expenses before they come along is a smart move.
+Putting yourself in the driver’s seat and anticipating all the needs and expenses before they come along is smart.

 It’s living a proactive life instead of a reactive life.